txhaug/bell-magic/README.md

-# Measuring Bell magic with quantum computers
+# Measuring magic with quantum computers

 Code for "Scalable measures of magic for quantum computers" by Tobias Haug, M.S.
 Kim.